influxdata/docs-v2/content/v2.0/query-data/common-queries/median.md

   |> median()
 ```

-## Query the average of values closest to the median
+## Find the average of values closest to the median
 Use the `exact_mean` method to return a single row per input table containing the
 average of the two values closest to the mathematical median of data in the table.